 Spolia Design/Build was founded in 2015 by Adam Sharron in Santa Rosa, California.

 I am a designer trained in landscape architecture and ecology, and seek to steward the region where I live.
-I currently serve on the Design Review Board for the City of Santa Rosa, am a Qualified Water Efficient Landscaper, and am in the process of acquiring a state contractor’s license and certification through the International Society of Arboriculture.
+I currently serve on both the Design Review Board and the Waterways Advisory Commission for the City of Santa Rosa, am a Qualified Water Efficient Landscaper, and am in the process of acquiring a CA state contractor’s license and certification as a consulting arborist through the International Society of Arboriculture.

 In the Golden Gate National Parks for over a decade, I worked in habitat restoration, native plant nurseries, environmental education and volunteer management, and was inspired by the committed legion of stewards that serve those urban parks and remnant wildlands.

 Wishing to dive deeper into planning and design, I went to graduate school for Landscape Architecture in the College of Built Environments at the University of Washington in Seattle.
-After dipping my toes in the Pacific Northwest for three years, I returned to Northern California in Santa Rosa, working in park design and construction management.
-Wishing to have a personal hand in designing well-planned and beautiful spaces, I founded Spolia Design/Build to continue my stewardship of my home community.
+After dipping my toes in the Pacific Northwest for three years, I returned to Northern California in Santa Rosa, working in park planning, design and construction management.
+With a desire to have a direct hand in designing well-planned and beautiful spaces, I founded Spolia Design/Build to continue my stewardship of my home community.

 Through an ecologically responsive and responsible design philosophy, I aim to enhance the health, beauty, and enhance the habitats in and around our homes and public spaces.
 I love to get my hands dirty in making things.
 As an avid bicyclist, fly-fisherman, and craftsman (when not rough-housing with my 5-year-old son), I am active in the enjoyment of and advocacy for the world around me.